getsentry/sentry-docs/src/_includes/common/configuration-basics.md

 {% if include.hide_before_send == nil %}
 `beforeSend`

-This function is called with an SDK specific event object and can return a modified event object or nothing to skip reporting the event.
+This function is called with an SDK-specific event object, and can return a modified event object or nothing to skip reporting the event.
 Use this hook, for instance, for manual PII stripping before sending.
 {% endif %}
 {% if include.hide_before_breadcrumb == nil %}
 `beforeBreadcrumb`